ramytarchichy/pebkac-lang/README.md

 - Type inference
 - Function overloading

 I know functional programming usually involves tail recursion and other things...
-I'm not going to bother implementing any of that because I have a deadline to meet, and no one will ever use this thing afterwards anyway.
+I'm not going to bother implementing any of that because I have a deadline to meet, and no one will ever use this thing afterwards anyway (I hope).

 ## Syntax